digital-land/digital-land.info/application/templates/pages/guidance/keep-your-data-up-to-date.md

-Whenever the data changes, update it in the link on the webpage.
+Whenever the data changes, update it in the data URL.

-Every day we take the data from the link you have shared.
+Every day we take the data from the URL you have shared.